 How To Propagate The Foxtail Asparagus

-Place the container in a warm area (75°-85° degrees Fahrenheit) in bright, indirect light.
+- In bright, indirect light, place the container in a warm area (75°-85° degrees Fahrenheit).

 Pests or Diseases Of Foxtail Densiflorus

-Dampness may also cause leaf spot and leaf rot.
+Dampness may also lead to leaf spots and leaf rot.

 Are Foxtail Plants Toxic or Poisonous?

-Adverse reactions to the sap and berries are typically mild, but it is best to wear gloves when handling this plant and wash up afterwards.
+Most negative reactions to the sap and berries are usually not severe.
+But, be sure to wear gloves when handling the plant and wash your hands thoroughly afterward.

-Naturally, since this is not an edible plant, you should not eat the berries.
+NOTE: It is important that you should not eat the berries.

 Uses For Foxtail Asparagus Ferns

-In all other hardiness zones, it makes an excellent houseplant even in a bathroom.
-It can be kept outdoors during the growing season (spring through fall) and brought in for the winter.
+Densiflorus can be kept outdoors in a hanging basket during the growing season (spring through fall).
+Then brought in for the winter.

-The plant does not require high humidity, so it does well in a heated indoor setting in the wintertime.
+The foxtail fern does require high humidity, so it does well in a heated indoor setting in the wintertime.

-The stems make a nice backdrop to floral arrangements.
+Their stems provide a nice backdrop for floral arrangements.